CNFLUX/conflux/docs/source/index.rst

 CONFLUX, Calculation Of Neutrino FLUX, is a framework that allow users to calculate reactor neutrino flux with flexible and time dependent inputs of reactor models.
 The framework provides three different modes of neutrino flux calculation:

-| > Summation mode
+|  Summation mode
-| > Beta-conversion mode
+|  Beta-conversion mode
-| > Direct measurement mode
+|  Direct measurement mode
 |
-The formalism is described in this manual_, while the code is published here_.
+The formalism is described in this publication_, while the code is published here_.

+.. _publication: www.google.com
 .. _here: https://github.com/CNFLUX/conflux

 Installation & Basic execution